I3A-NavSys/utrafman_sim/README.md

 ---

-## What is U-TRAFMAN?
+## Welcome to U-TRAFMAN
-U-TRAFMAN is a simulator for Unmanned Traffic Management (UTM) services and software.
-The main objective of this simulator is to allow users to develop functionality and realistically simulate flight plans and navigations of Unmanned Aerial Vehicles (UAVs) in urban scenarios.
-It is based on ROS and Gazebo, and it is developed by the [I3A Navigation Systems team in High-Performance Networks and Architectures group](https://www.i3a.uclm.es/raap/) at the [University of Castilla-La Mancha](https://www.uclm.es/).
+U-TRAFMAN is a simulator for UAM (Urban Air Mobility).
+In particular, it is suitable for developing UTM (Unmanned aerial vehicle Traffic Management) software tools and services.

 ## Features
 - **Develop and test UAV autonomous control software and services implementations:** control systems of the Unmanned Aerial Vehicles could be modified, reimplemented or amplified.